davinzaki/davinzaki/README.md

 # About Me:
 Howdy!
 My name is Davin Zaki Pradipa.
-I am student at SMKN 7 Semarang, currently i learning about Web Development and i focusing in Fullstack.
-Now, i interested in PHP framework Laravel and still learning about it.
-Nice to meet ya!
+Currently i learning about Web Development and i focusing in Front End.
+Nice to meet you!

 ## Socials: